Business process management software Process Management Examples

 Compliance management

-By applying process management to compliance procedures, businesses can comply to the latest federal and state regulations while completing annual incident response tests, annual disaster recovery plan tests, and other security compliance plans.
+By applying current process management to compliance procedures, businesses can comply with the latest federal and state regulations while completing annual incident response tests, annual disaster recovery plan tests, and other security compliance plans.

 Take a look at this HACCP compliance example